Choristhemis olivei: Larvae

-The sample of larvae taken from the peak yielded an accurate description of the Choristhemis olivei.
+A sample of larvae taken from the Thornton Peak yielded an accurate description of the Choristhemis olivei.
 The specimen measured a length of 17.5 millimetres, the width of the head measuring 4.1 mm, and the abdomen length 12.1 mm.
 The specimen was a mix of gray and brown with a short frontal plate and long, wide setal structures.
 These characteristics are believed to be unique to this species, mainly because of a small body overall compared to most species of the Synthemistidae family.
-Choristhemis olivei generally prefer a wet tropic habitat, often residing along lotic freshwater and streams in their adult years.

 Conflict

 Some scientists speculated that Choristhemis olivei and Choristhemis flavoterminata specimens found in Australia were that of the same species.
 More recently however, multiple scientists came to the conclusion that these two species are not the same because of the difference in the male's anal appendages.